MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 - **TP**: If you're able to confirm that the deletions were unauthorized.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
-- **B-TP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.
+- **B-TP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.

     **Recommended action**: Dismiss the alert.